MicrosoftDocs/windows-iotcore-docs/windows-iotcore/index.md

 keywords: windows iot, developer documentation, docs, IoT Core
 ---

----
-# Windows IoT Core developer documentation
+# Windows 10 IoT documentation

-Windows IoT is a version of Windows 10 that is optimized for smaller devices with or without a display that run on both ARM and x86/x64 devices.
-The Windows IoT Core documentation provides information on connecting, managing, updating, and securing your devices, and more.
+Windows 10 IoT offers two editions - Windows 10 IoT Core and Windows 10 IoT Enterprise - that allow the flexibility in choosing the right specifications for the devices that you want to build, whether they're headless, ARM-based devices or powerful, Win32-driven devices.

 <ul class="panelContent cardsFTitle">
     <li>